Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 	self notifyCompleteTo: observer.
 ```

-Now run the test... green.
+Now run the test ... green.
 Nice, it works.
-But if we think about implementing some additional features (reactive functions, other Observable types) and when we look at the definition of Observer in Reactive Programming and also on ReactiveX implementation, we see that Reactive programming uses extended Observer design pattern with subscription (we can unsubscribe).
-And also implementing of a new type of Observable must cost only implementing one or two classes.
+But if we think about implementing some additional features of reactive programming (reactive functions, other Observable types) and when we look at the definition of Observer in Reactive Programming and also on ReactiveX implementation of Observable, we see that Reactive programming uses extended Observer design pattern with subscription (we can unsubscribe) desing pattern.
+And also implementing of a new type of Observable must costs only implementing one or two classes.

-Our actual state of codes can be found on repository under [commit](https://github.com/Novros/RxSmalltalk/tree/4b07cc973037cd0218e7b140e58661596c80f3f1).
+Our actual state of codes can be found in repository of RxSmalltalk under this [commit](https://github.com/Novros/RxSmalltalk/tree/4b07cc973037cd0218e7b140e58661596c80f3f1).

 ## Robust implementation
-We need more robust implementation, which will in more in OOP style and give us flexible hierarchy to simply create next Observable.
-The hierarchy will be:
+After implementing naive solution, we discovered that we need more robust implementation, which will be more in OOP style and give us flexible hierarchy to simply create new type of Observable.
+So, the hierarchy of classes shoudl be:

 1. Class Observable will be an abstract class for all Observables.
-With "abstract" method  subscribe, which will return the subscription class.
+With "abstract" method  subscribe, which will return the subscription.
-2. Class Subscription class will holds data and will know how to emit them to Observers.
+2. Class Subscription will holds data and will know how to emit each item of data to Observers.
-3. Creating class ArrayObservable which will be creating and return ArraySubscription in subscribe: observer method.
+3. Creating class ArrayObservable, will create and return ArraySubscription in subscribe observer method.
-4. Class ArraySubscription will hold data as a collection will know how to iterate the collection and how to emit data in it.
+4. Class ArraySubscription will holds data as a collection and will know how to iterate the collection of data and how to emit data.
-5. Class Observer will be abstract class and have a default implementation of common methods.
+5. Class Observer will be abstract class and have a default implementation of common methods of Observer.

 Sequence of calling methods will be:
 1. Observer.fromArray: array -> ArrayObservable